cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 any new line character at the end of the phrase will be considered as part of the password.

-Then, modify your master program to use the password:
+Then, modify your manager program to use the password:

 #### Python